-Yes, Foundation children are invited to attend 'Reading, Science and Forests Schools clubs from the Spring Term onwards whereas Year 1 - Year 6 children are given the opportunity to attend reading, music, LAMDA, Singing, Forest Schools, science and sports clubs.
+Yes, Foundation children are invited to attend 'Singing' (in the Spring Term) whereas Year 1 - Year 6 children are given the opportunity to attend both music and sports clubs.

 Each term you will receive a letter about the activities on offer and you must fill in the sheet and send it back to school with payment in advance.
 We rarely cancel a club unless there is an extenuating circumstance.
 If we had to cancel a club then we would try to give you as much notice as possible.
 You would usually receive a text.
 If we had to cancel a club we would reimburse you, however, you will not be reimbursed if your child misses an activity due to other circumstances as the coaches are paid for in advance.